 - I will identify the knot/trigger point and will press with circular movements up to 6 seconds up to three times on it which can numb and reduce the pain in the area.

 - Pressing can break the cycle of pain and spasm.

 - Pressing can stimulate the blood supply to clear away debris and toxins and increase release of pain killing endorphins.

 What is the result of pressing and massage on my trigger points?

 - The trigger point will soften and evaporate under the pressure and massage.

 - The stimulation of blood supply can clear toxins and increase endorphins.

 Aroma Therapy.
 Scent has historically been know to relax and rejuvenate.
-Emma uses aromatherapy oils in burners.
-Emma also has a range of Songbird massage waxes for a scented or luxurious massage click on the link to find out more .For more information on Songbird waxes and Aroma Therapy, click here.
+I use aromatherapy oils in burners.
+I also have an extensive range of Songbird massage waxes for a scented and luxurious massage click on the link to find out more .For more information on Songbird waxes and Aroma Therapy, click here.